-Images are an important piece of your website strategy.
-Often times they are the first thing a user will notice when they land on a webpage and it can either entice them to stay and read your content or discourage them from going any farther.
-We work with SHE Media Partners to optimize their images in two main ways.
-The first is speed related.
+There are many factors to consider when building a website strategy but image optimization best practices are one of the most important.
+Oftentimes, images are the first thing a user will notice when they land on a webpage and it can either entice them to stay and read your content or discourage them from going any further.
+We work with creators in the SHE Media Partner Network to optimize their images in two ways.
+The first is speed-related.
 When partners are struggling to reduce their page load times, the first assumption tends to be that the ads are the culprit.
-And while ads do slow down pages, many times compressing the images will make a larger dent in the overall page load time.
+And while ads do slow down pages, many times, compressing the images will make a larger dent in the overall page load time.

 Images have their own section in Google search results and can be a significant source of traffic for your site.
-By following image best practices, you’ll increase your chances of appearing in Google image results.
+Google also just announced a Core Algorithm Update that could impact the performance of your content, too.
+By following image best practices, you’ll increase your chances of appearing in Google image results, regardless of what the update has in store.
 Here is a list of the most important factors for image optimization.

 Images are typically the largest contributor to overall page size.
 And since blog post topics can be very visual (think recipes, crafts, home decor), it’s not uncommon to see multiple images on a single post.
 This can cause the page to be slow to load.